aosabook/500lines/dagoba/chapter.md

 The same holds true for our edges: they contain an 'in' vertex and an 'out' vertex [footnote1], but no elegant way to incorporate additional information.
 We'll need that to answer questions like "How many stepparents did Loki have?" or "How many children did Odin have before Thor was born?"

-You don't have to squint very hard to tell that the code for our two selectors looks very similar, which suggests there's a deeper abstraction from which those spring [diff eq].
+You don't have to squint very hard to tell that the code for our two selectors looks very similar, which suggests there's a deeper abstraction from which those spring [footnote: TODO diff eq].

 Do you see any other issues?